cfpb/regtech-regex/README.md

 - link: a link to [regex101.com](https://regex101.com/) for live documentation and so devs can easily test the regular expression
 - references: an array of links to external documentation
 - regex: the regular expression that validates the value

+### Python
+See the src/python/README.md for information on dependencies, installation and usage.

 ## Getting help